-Work in Progress with Kathleen Wall
+Work in Progress with lydia see

 Kathleen Wall (Jemez Pueblo and Chippewa), a Pueblo potter and winner of a New Mexico Governor’s Award, conjures happy feelings through her human forms in ceramic.